Do Go On - 532 - Dashcon Failure

 Yeah, sure.

-It's a childlike thing
+It's a childlike thing.

-I can't quite look at you
+I can't quite look at you, but...

-I was making more sand
+Am I a monster?
+I think I was making more sand.

-Let's move on and thank someone day
+Let's move on and thank someone, Dave.

-I can't look at you anymore
+I can't look at you anymore.

-Oh my gosh we need
+Oh my gosh, we need for sand pits.

-That's just for children and dogs to piss in
+That's just for children and dogs to piss in.

-Next up I like to thank
+Next up I'll like to think.

-From Modesto in California
+From Modesto in California, it's William Ramesburg.

-William Ramsberg
+William Ramesberg.

-The sunglasses convention
+The sunglasses convention.

 Oh, so cool.

-Yeah, we've both got sunglasses on the table.
+We've both got sunglasses on the table.

-You'd never, well, yeah, because we went to the convention.
+Well, yeah, because we went to the convention.

-Yeah, oh, wow, I've got these sort of sleek number.
+Oh, wow, I've got these sort of sleek number.

 Yeah.